Container Shipping Costs from China to Germany in 2026

 Customs Duties and Taxes

-Customs duties and taxes represent a significant portion of the total shipping costs when importing goods into Germany from China.
-These are fees imposed by the German government on imported products, and they vary based on several factors:
+Customs duties and taxes represent a significant portion of the total cost when importing goods into Germany.
+Based on our customs brokerage experience, these vary by:

 Handling and Port Fees

-Handling and port fees are incurred during the loading and unloading process at ports.
-These fees vary by port and can include:
+Handling and port fees are unavoidable and are incurred during loading and unloading.
+We audit these fees daily:

 Insurance Costs for Container Shipping